-Temporary Appointments 18.308
+Temporary Appointments

 Temporary appointments may be made from appropriate eligibility lists.
-If no eligibility list is available or if the eligible candidates are not available for temporary work, the Human Resources Director may authorize the appointment of a qualified individual.
+If no eligibility list is available or if the eligible candidates are not available for temporary work, Human Resources may authorize the appointment of a qualified individual.
 The acceptance or refusal by an eligible candidate of a temporary appointment shall not affect the candidate's standing on the eligibility list for regular appointment.

-Overlap Double Fill of Positions 18.309
+Double Fill of Positions